Company Manager + Communications Coordinator

 Open Company Positions

-NW Dance Project is looking to hire – Open Company Positions for our 2020-21 season
+NW Dance Project has two Open Company Positions for our 2020-21 season

 Competitive Contract | 36 weeks+ | Paid Employee Position | International & National Touring | 100% Full Health + Dental + Vision Benefits